NEWS AND RECENT EVENTS

 Recent Publications

-• Cwmdonkin Songs, three songs for medium voice and piano to texts by Dylan Thomas, pub.
+• Cwmdonkin Songs, three songs to texts by Dylan Thomas, pub.
 Tŷ Cerdd, Feb.
-2024
+2024.
+Two versions now published: (1) for medium voice; (2) for high voice.

 • The Tender Branch for organ, pub.
 Stainer & Bell, Feb.
 2024.